kanaria69/Mainecoco/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## Why didn’t the skeleton cross the road?
+Because he had no guts.